Valencia (song): In popular culture

 This march is considered the informal hymn of Valencia.
-It is specially loved in Valencia, as in March every year during the Fallas in Valencia the Valencia pasodoble is heard during the L'Ofrena de flors (the offering of flowers) to Our Lady of the Forsaken.
+It is especially loved in Valencia, as in March every year during the Fallas in Valencia the Valencia pasodoble is heard during the L'Ofrena de flors (the offering of flowers) to Our Lady of the Forsaken.

 Influences on literature

-In the novel The Invention of Morel, the Argentinian writer Adolfo Bioy Casares often quotes to this song, together with "Tea for Two".
+In the novel The Invention of Morel, the Argentinian writer Adolfo Bioy Casares often quotes this song, together with "Tea for Two".
 The main character is alone, in a wild island, when he starts to hear this unexpected music.
 In the plot the song stands for the lightheartedness of the high society, that somehow violates the wild space of a lonely island, where the main character is literally "struggling for survival".

 One can argue that Bioy Casares chose this song mainly because it was a strong symbol to represent the society of the 1940s.

 The saxophonist Pablo in Hermann Hesse's novel Steppenwolf mentions this song as an example of melodies quietly reproduced every night by dreamy people.